edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 ## Install dependencies

-See the [Getting Started - C Developers](./Ch-GettingStartedCDevelopers.md) guide to install the necessary tools and infrastructure needed to develop a GoLang service.
+See the [Getting Started - C Developers](./Ch-GettingStartedCDevelopers.md) guide to install the necessary tools and infrastructure needed to develop a C service.

 ## Get the EdgeX Device SDK for C